lorenzoVwebDev/mvc-employees-crud/README.md

 # "mvc-users-crud"
   A node web server based on MVC that serves log files and set the allowed origins/headers for CORS.
 It includes the error handling middleware at the end of the chain.
+It also performs api crud operations on the employees mysql table
 ## Features
 - mvc structure
 - Routing